-The Company continues to constantly review all aspects of its attractions operations potentially impacted by COVID-19, including its business plans and health and safety procedures and protocols.
+The Company continues to constantly review all aspects of its attractions operations including its business plans and health and safety procedures and protocols.
 The Company continually updates its business resumption plans to adapt to new government and health authorities' measures, in many cases exceeding the minimum requirements, to ensure the safety of its employees, guests, suppliers and contractors.